 The dates are confirmed but seminar start / end times may move half an hour either way nearer the time once venues have been confirmed.
 Seminars will take place in the Mytcheett/ Farnborough / Aldershot areas

 at Surrey & Hants Tai Chi on

 Tai Chi Energy Cultivation and Health Nurturing Exercises

-This 90 minute class offers SHTC Daytime members a chance to learn from a top level Chinese Master.
-Master Wang Haijun will teach the group Taiji life nurturing energy (Qi) exercises (gong) to remove stress tension and energy blockages, to cultivate a strong reserve of energy at the Lower Dantien and to develop a deep state of relaxation and mindfulness.
-The class will be suitable for anyone who attends our Tai Chi or Qigong classes - no previous experience of Chen Style Tai Chi is required and there will be no complicated routines or strenuous movements.
-Although Chen Style Tai Chi is fundamentally a Martial Art, it is not limited to self defence - in fact more people practice Taiji for health keeping than for Martial Arts in the West
+Master Wang Haijun taught some Chen Taiji life nurturing energy exercises (qigong) to help relax body and mind and to cultivate a strong reserve of energy at the Lower Dantien and to develop a clear calm mind, Although Chen Style Tai Chi is fundamentally a Martial Art, it is not limited to self defence - in fact more people in the West practice Taiji movements for health keeping than for Martial Arts.

 May 2017 Seminars

 We had the privilege of hosting Master Wang for two seminars on his last visit.
 For the first time he offered a softer, less martial, class for our students which was particularly geared towards retired people and those wishing to explore the inner arts of mindfulness and deep relaxation without learning a complicated form.
 Our first seminar of it's kind was a great success, with very positive feedback and big smiles from the daytime group.
 As usual, Master Wang won everyone over with his warm approach to teaching and his genuine love for his Art and he even gave the group a demonstration of his form at the end of the seminar